KyubiSystems/Yomiko/README.md

 **Comics/doujinshi reader application.
 Web-based, will work on desktop and tablet devices with swipe interface.**

-Scans one or more directories of ZIP, CBR or RAR archives and stores lists of images found.
-Generates thumbnails of cover/first pages, creates tags from parsing titles of ZIP files.
+Scans one or more directories of ZIP, CBZ, RAR or CBR archives and stores lists of images found.
+Generates thumbnails of individual pages, creates tags from parsing titles of ZIP files.
 Users can search by name/date/etc., filter archives by tags, or add tags of their own.

 Requirements
 ------------